-The state’s health or CoBen contribution amounts for represented employees may be subject to change based on changes in Memorandums of Understanding (MOU) and are subject to union ratification and legislative approval.
+The state’s health or CoBen contribution amounts for represented employees may be subject to change based on changes in the Memorandums of Understanding (MOU) and are subject to union ratification and legislative approval.

 Some bargaining units are subject to dependent health care vesting where the state provides new employees a reduced health benefit contribution toward dependent health coverage during the first 12 or 24 months of service.